eZanmoto/Bake/doc/functional_specification.md

 a particular level is thought to be contained in the first preceding directory at the higher level.

+The reason for this approach is its minimalist yet concise nature, it is relatively easy to read and parse.
+The use of indentation removes the need for listing the directory path for each file separately.

 #### Names

 The only characters allowed in inserts and includes are capital and lowercase